Locations:

 What is the prognosis (outlook) for people who have glioblastoma?

-GBM is aggressive cancer that is difficult to treat.
-There isn’t a cure.
-Treatments ease symptoms and help you stay comfortable and prolong your life.
+Glioblastoma is an aggressive cancer that’s difficult to treat.
+There isn’t a reliable cure.
+Treatments ease symptoms.
+They help you stay comfortable and prolong your life.
 There are many clinical trials underway to find new GBM treatments.
+On rare occasions, a GBM patient may be cured with aggressive treatment, but aggressive treatment rarely results in a cure.

 Therapies that target specific cancer cell genes show promise.
 Researchers are also looking at ways to deliver chemotherapy directly to the brain tumor.
 Your healthcare provider can determine whether a clinical trial is right for you.

-Unfortunately, most people live on average 12 to 18 months after diagnosis.
-Only about 7% of people are still alive in five years.
+Unfortunately, most people live an average 12 to 18 months after diagnosis.
+The five-year survival rate for glioblastoma is only about 5%.
+That means about 5% of people with GBM are still alive five years after their diagnosis.

 Living With